treeverse/lakeFS/docs/reference/cli.md

 {:.no_toc}

 ```
       --force       Overwrites if directory already linked to a lakeFS path
+      --gitignore   Update .gitignore file when working in a git repository context (default true)
   -h, --help        help for init
 ```